 This is one of our most physically demanding programs: good physical fitness, including the ability to bend, lift and walk up steep slopes is necessary.
 Volunteers require the ability to relate to children of all ages, as well as having patience, creativity, excellent communications skills and a passion for nature/horticulture.
 The program takes place both indoors and outdoors throughout the year.
 Programs run from Mondays to Fridays; many special events take place on the weekend.

 Volunteer graphic artists, writers, editors, photographers and proofreaders produce our members’ magazine, Trellis.
+We occasionally have positions available to assist this team and if these do arise they will be posted on this website and in our ENews.

 This team run the library services such as borrowing, cataloguing, indexing, data entry, advising visitors, handling book donations and library displays.
 Some knowledge of library systems would be useful but not essential, an ability to work well in a team, handle large quantities of data and good organizational and administrative skills are a must for this role.